drcmda/react-contextual/README.md

 Example: https://codesandbox.io/s/5v7n6k8j5p

-You can use `subscribe` to listen to any React context provider (or several).
-You provide context as you normally would, look into Reacts [latest RFC](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md) for more details.
-Make the consuming component a PureComponent and it only renders when the props you have mapped change.
+Use `subscribe` to consume any React context provider (or several).
+Make it a PureComponent and it only renders when props change.

 ```js
 import React from 'react'